 What does a cytotechnologist do?

-Cytotechnologists are lab professionals who evaluate patients’ cell samples and are trained to notice subtle changes to accurately detect precancerous, malignant and infectious conditions.
+Cytotechnologists are lab professionals who evaluate patients’ cell samples and are trained to notice subtle changes to accurately detect precancerous, malignant, and infectious conditions.
 Cytotechnologists usually work closely with a pathologist.

-Career outlook for a cytotechnologist
+Becoming a cytotechnologist

 With further study and experience, a cytotechnologist may advance to a supervisory role or an educator.